Learn more about male breast reduction surgery today.

 - When your body is deprived of adequate nutrition, testosterone levels drop, but estrogen levels remain constant, causing a hormonal imbalance.
 Gynecomastia can also occur once normal nutrition resumes.

 Generally, gynecomastia isn’t a serious problem, but it can be tough to cope with the condition.
-Men and boys with gynecomastia sometimes have pain in their breasts and may feel embarrassed.
+Men and boys with gynecomastia sometimes have pain in their breasts, they may also feel embarrassed.

 Natural hormone changes and Gynecomastia